 This Network Statement has been drawn up by ProRail1, the manager of the main railway network in the Netherlands.
-ProRail is a private company under Dutch law.
+ProRail is a private company with limited liability under Dutch law.
 The sole shareholder is the State of the Netherlands (through Railinfratrust BV).
 The coalition agreement 'Trust in the Future' (2017-2021) sets out the intention to transform ProRail B.V. into a nondepartmental public body.
-This will be laid down in an Act.
-The aim is for this Act to enter into force on 1 January 2021.
-To the extent necessary, ProRail will amend the Network Statement after the entry into force of the Act.
+This transformation will, inter alia, be implemented by means of an amendment to the Railways Act which will set out the tasks of ProRail.
+To the extent necessary, ProRail will amend the Network Statement after the entry into force of the Railways Act.